Active Minds: Other initiatives and awards

-Emerging Scholars Fellowship

-The Active Minds Emerging Scholars Fellowship, generously supported by the Scattergood Foundation for Behavioral Health and Avi and Sandra Nash, provides an opportunity for students to complete funded, independent mental health projects and to be connected with a network of young scholars and national experts in the field of behavioral health.
+The Active Minds Emerging Scholars Fellowship provides an opportunity for students to complete funded, independent mental health projects and to be connected with a network of young scholars and national experts in the field of behavioral health.

-Healthy Campus Award

-The Active Minds Healthy Campus Award recognizes and celebrates U.S. colleges and universities that are prioritizing health and making significant progress toward creating a campus that promotes mental health, physical health, and well-being of its students.
+The Active Minds Healthy Campus Award recognizes U.S. colleges and universities that are prioritizing health and making significant progress toward creating a campus that promotes mental health, physical health, and well-being of its students.
 The award was established in 2016 and is supported by Peg's Foundation.

+In 2025, The MIND club (Mental Health Needs Discussion) at the University of South Carolina launched the "USC Speak Your Mind Challenge", a revival of the 2014 Ice Bucket Challenge.
+While the original challenge raised awareness about and funds for treatment of ALS, this challenge raises awareness about mental health and advocates for suicide prevention with funds going to the Active Minds non-profit.

 Impact studies

-Active Minds' Student Mental Health Survey

-Following Active Minds' spring 2020 survey (The Impact of COVID-19 on Student Mental Health), another survey was conducted to see the ways that COVID-19 had impacted students’ mental health six months later.
+Following Active Minds' spring 2020 survey (The Impact of COVID-19 on Student Mental Health), another survey was conducted to see the ways that COVID-19 had impacted students' mental health six months later.
 Active Minds surveyed over 2,000 students during fall 2020 to better understand the continued toll of the pandemic on students.
 Two thirds of students (66.89%) reported an increase in supporting others with their mental wellness.
 Respondents reported having received information from their institution regarding mental health (66.41%), academic policies (82.5%), and healthy coping strategies (49.15%).

-The Impact of COVID-19 on Student Mental Health

-Active Minds surveyed 3,239 high school and higher education students between April 10-18, 2020 regarding the impact of COVID-19 on their mental health.
-It was found that 80% of college students report that COVID-19 has negatively impacted their mental health.
+Active Minds surveyed 3,239 high school and higher education students between April 10–18, 2020 regarding the impact of COVID-19 on their mental health.
+80% of college students report that COVID-19 has negatively impacted their mental health.
 Additionally, research revealed that Despite COVID-19, 79% of college students feel hopeful about achieving their school-related goals and their future job prospects.

-RAND Impact Study

 A study done across 12 California colleges found that increased awareness of Active Minds led to an increase in perceived knowledge about mental health related issues and in helping behaviors.
 It also led to a decrease in stigma.
 This study had limitations, however, as it was done on a convenience sample, so the students involved may have been more involved in Active Minds than an average student.

-Healthy Minds Study

 Another study included 70,000 students at colleges that participated in a Healthy Minds Survey.
 In this study, Active Minds was found to lower the stigma felt (both on a personal and public level), increase knowledge about resources and services, improve attitudes toward medications, and lower levels of depression and anxiety.
 The study did suggest, however, that Active Minds may not have an increasing effect on already positive mental health.
 This study was limited by its large sample size, which made significant results more likely.